Sarah Smith Mediation Services

 How we store your personal information

 Your information is collected when you provide it to us through our website, over the phone, in person, by email, social media, in writing or any other means by which you provide it to us.
 Information is stored using ResolveIT software, as well as paper record keeping whilst your case is active.
+Financial information provided by you in paper format is filed separately for each client and stored in secure storage.

 We may share access together to your information through file sharing platforms such as Dropbox, One Drive, GoogleDocs etc., for the limited purpose of viewing and updating that information.